Proverbs 24:10

 Adversity exposes the true strength or weakness of one's character.

-10 If you falter in the time of trouble, your strength is small.
+10 If you faint in the day of distress, how small is your strength!

 Adversity exposes the true strength or weakness of one's character.